Upcoming Events

 Pine Bush, NY

-NOTICE IS HEREBY GIVEN, that the Zoning Board of Appeals of the Town of Crawford will hold a public hearing on the application for a use variance for an apartment in a single family home at the property at 249 Red Mills Rd., designated as 1-1-35 on the Tax Map of the Town of Crawford in the “RA” Zoning District, owned by Arthur and Zachary Verhey.
-Said hearing will take place on February 5, 2025 at 7:30 P.M. at 121 Route 302, Pine Bush, NY.
+NOTICE IS HEREBY GIVEN, that the Zoning Board of Appeals of the Town of Crawford will hold a public hearing on the application from Field and Stream LLC for a use variance for accessory structures with no primary structure, located at 454 County 17, designated as 12-1-87 on the Tax Map of the Town of Crawford in the “RA” Zoning District, owned by Adam Peterson.
+Said hearing will take place on April 2, 2025 at 7:30 P.M. at 121 Route 302, Pine Bush, NY.

 For the Zoning Board of Appeals